Chebuu/3VTE-model/README.md

 # TODO:

 ### Summary of Problems
-- The docked CBGA(-) pose chosen for [exp.00] doesn't move into the active site in sub-nanosecond MD runs because of an H-bond to the backbone, but the trajectory is dircted towards the active site with a lengthening H-bond, so longer run-time might eventually show CBGA(-) dock in the right pose.
-The protein was also restrained to reduce computational load, but removing the restaints on active-site residues will likely facilitate docking.
+The protein was also restrained to reduce computational load, but removing the restaints on active-site residues will likely facilitate docking, but the docked CBGA(-) pose chosen for doesn't move into the active site in sub-nanosecond MD runs.

 <p align='center'>
     <img alt='' src='img/exp.00.01.a.gif' width='350px'>